Umuzi-org/tech-department/content/projects/tilde-mockups/code-review-performance-dashboard/_index.md

 Basically we keep track of:

 1. Cards and their statusess. and who is assigned as a reviewer
-2. If a card is in the review coluonmn, we can see how long it has been chilling there by looking at when the review was requested
+2. If a card is in the review column, we can see how long it has been chilling there by looking at when the review was requested
-3. We can see what reviews were on and when by who
+3. We can see what reviews were done when and by who
 4. We also keep track of how many times a staff member disagrees with a review made by a recruit.

 ## And what does good look like?